 We have been in Surrey.
 We flew into Gatwick airport the other night and stayed at a B and B in Horley.
-We caught a train the next day into London, passing through Redhill, Merstham, Norwood Junction and New Cross before finally getting off at … Continue reading By train through George and Mabel, the English grandparents she never met.
-The map above shows some of these places.
+We caught a train the next day into London, passing through Redhill, Merstham, Norwood Junction and New Cross before finally getting off at … Continue reading By train through George and Mabel’s world

 George Lilley, resident in Reigate in 1901, listed his place of birth as Norwood, Surrey.
 But George Simmonds, who I have come to believe was one and the same person as George Lilley, listed his place of birth as Walton-on-the-Hill, Surrey.
 Why should I believe … Continue reading Who was George Lilley, and where did he come from?

 The 1911 census is fascinating as it pertains to George and Mabel Simmonds, of Heston, Middlesex.
 As can be seen from this document, George and Mabel had been married 10 years and lived in Hounslow.
 Their address, recorded elsewhere on the document, was 10 Courtney Place, … Continue reading “Married 10 years”

 The Holford name may be a simple variation of the original German name, Holtorp, but Mum's maiden name, Simmonds, is a complete departure from the past, as far as I can work out.
 Mum told me before she died that her grandfather, George Simmonds, whom … Continue reading Changing names: the mystery of George Lilley